 - If the subject of your sentence is an actual result or observation (e.g. “Mice in Group B developed…”), you would use the past tense.

 You may have been taught to use the present tense because your professors want you to focus on sharing your interpretations in your abstract rather than simply stating what the results are.
 (And we agree since the main reason for reading your research papers is to understand the significance of your findings!)

-To illustrate the different use of tenses in an abstract, let’s take a look at this abstract from an article published in Nature.
+To illustrate the different use of tenses in an abstract, let’s take a look at this research paper abstract from an article published in Nature.